-We continue to use ECMWF fields as boundary conditions for our Hirlam forecasts [with the fields inserted every three hours] and also as boundaries for our runs of the WAM wave-model.
+We continue to use ECMWF fields as boundary conditions for our Hirlam forecasts [with the fields inserted every three hours].
 Since 2001, we have used frame boundary files for Hirlam.
 In 2006 we increased the number of vertical levels received from ECMWF as part of the upgrade to the T799 model.
-We run the Hirlam model, operationally, on an IBM RS/6000 SP mainframe.
-In 2007 we signed a co-operation agreement with the Irish Centre for High-End Computing [www.ichec.ie] and we plan to get rid of our mainframe and run Hirlam, operationally, at their site.
-Currently, we also run a backup version of Hirlam on a Linux cluster.
-In 2007 we also intend to upgrade the servers used for storing and processing ECMWF products.
+We also use ECMWF fields as boundary conditions for our Harmonie forecasts [with the fields inserted every hour].